 Firewall software prevents intruders from gaining unauthorized access to a private network, and ultimately, the servers.
 They do this by establishing a border between an external network and the network they guard.
 The firewall inspects all packets entering and leaving the guarded network.
 As it inspects, it uses a set of preconfigured rules to distinguish between benign and malicious packets.

-5. What's the Difference Between Tomcat and the Apache Web Server?
+5. What's the difference between Tomcat and the Apache Web Server?

-In contrast, the Apache Tomcat server delivers content that changes.
+The Apache Tomcat server delivers content that changes.
 These changes depend on who the client is, whether the client has signed in and what the client has done on previous interactions with the server.